grace-notes/website/contents/topics/glory-of-god.md

 ---
 title: "Glory of God"
 pdf: "gloryofgod.pdf"
-description: "Glory of God -  Word study of the word \"glory\" as it refers to the nature of God.\\"
+description: "Glory of God -  Word study of the word \"glory\" as it refers to the nature of God."
+tableofcontents: true
 template: topic.jade
 ---

-The following is a selection of comments on the word “glory”,  (**doksos**), as used in the Bible.
+The following is a selection of comments on the word “glory”, (**δοκσοϛ**), as used in the Bible.

 Glory is used to describe the essence of God: Rom.
 3:23; Eph.
 1:17;
 Deut.
 5:24; Ps.
 21:5; Mt.
 16:27: Luke 2:9.